 - Functional deficits in balance, gait, sports-related activities

-Single Leg Stance test required the patient to stand on the test limb without shoes as appropriate, with the opposite knee bent and without touching the test limb.
+The Single-Leg Stance test requires the patient to stand on the test limb without shoes as appropriate, with the opposite knee bent and without touching the test limb.
 With eyes open, the individual fixes their gaze on the spot in front and then stay with eyes closed for 10 seconds.

 A positive test is when the individual reported a sense of instability, if the opposite leg touches the test leg, increased movement of the test foot on the floor, or non-test limb touching down.

 After a lateral sprain, ligament injury occurs, but also neuromuscular structures surrounding the ankle joint are also affected.
 Following an ankle injury deficit in an individual’s ability to stabilize the ankle joint in dynamic conditions due to impairment in movement sense and awareness of the position of the mortise joint in space is due to damage to muscle mechanoreceptors.

 The prognosis for Lateral Ankle Sprains

 A recent study noted that the clinical outcomes or prognosis after lateral sprain was not determined just by the severity of the injury.
 Some individuals with simple injuries go on to have chronic problems, whereas some with complex injuries recovered fully in a short period.
 Evidence suggests that the severity of an injury determined by imaging does not necessarily dictate the severity of symptoms and the prognosis for their recovery.
 (Bullock SA et al. 2018).